Eonil/GDBRemoteSerialProtocol/README.md

 POSTED ONLINE FOR ARCHIVE AND REFERENCE PURPOSE.

 At first, I thought communicating over stable protocol would be better but I was wrong.
-GDB RSP is lacks features, and seems being treated as a legacy stuff.
+GDB RSP lacks features, and seems being treated as a legacy stuff.
 I changed to link to LLDB directly.
-Visit [Eonil/LLDBWrapper](https://github.com/Eonil/LLDBWrapper) to see my the LLDB API wrapper.
+Visit [Eonil/LLDBWrapper](https://github.com/Eonil/LLDBWrapper) to see my LLDB API wrapper.